 When double-unders go well, they are a thing of beauty.
 The rope is a blur as the athlete bounds up and down, relaxed and composed, the calm in the eye of a storm.

-When double-unders fall apart, it’s painful to… Continue Reading
+When double-unders fall apart, it’s… Continue Reading

 CrossFit HQ’s Russell Berger and Pat Sherwood dissect a common problem: athletes who fall backward when learning the air squat.